App-vNext/Polly/docs/strategies/circuit-breaker.md

 ### Failure handling

 The circuit breaker returns the result / exception during the sampling period.
-Once the strategy opens the circuit every subsequent calls will be shortcut with a `BrokenCircuitException`.
+Once the strategy opens the circuit, every subsequent call will be shortcut with a `BrokenCircuitException`.

 <!-- snippet: circuit-breaker-failure-handling -->
 ```cs